- Agricultural Engineer

 Agriculture engineers often come up with the sketches and drawings of food processing plants or food storage facilities.
 They also sanction budgets for various agricultural projects.
 Apart from this they also plan out events and surveys that help to gather raw data for further research.
 As the agricultural industry in India is quite vast, planning forms an essential part of the job of an agricultural engineer.

 Types of a Agricultural Engineer

-Agricultural specialist: Agricultural specialists are in charge of enforcing the rules and regulations about the export and import of various agricultural items across the border.
+Agricultural Specialist: Agricultural specialists are in charge of enforcing the rules and regulations about the export and import of various agricultural items across the border.
 They study to gain information on the various agricultural products and act as Customers and Border Protection officials.

 Agronomist: They work to find various ways to produce more food and increase soil productivity.
 Agronomists often work as planners and managers and frequently conduct soil testing and land appraisal procedures.
 Agronomists also work to improve the nutritional value of crops and seeds.

-Soil scientists: Soil scientists study soil resources as they not only contribute to agricultural production but also affect the quality of the environment.
+Soil Scientist: Soil scientists study soil resources as they not only contribute to agricultural production but also affect the quality of the environment.
 Soil scientists are the right professionals to inspect the soil and interpret it.
 Their readings and interpretation help to come up with solutions that help protect the environment and ensure that human health is not compromised.

 What is the workplace/work environment of Agricultural Engineer like?

 When it comes to career as agricultural engineer, one spends time at a variety of worksites, both indoors and outdoors.
 Working conditions for agricultural engineers depends on the kind of activity they perform.
 Some of their tasks may be performed in laboratories, offices, or in fields.
 Biological engineers might need to investigate farm operations, survey land use and conditions or test new equipment.